Ten Canadians have done a great job using effective about pages to build interest in what they do. Readers know real people wrote these stories.

 Visual artist T. Erin Gruber lives in or near Edmonton but travels across Canada to design theatre sets, make costumes, produce visual displays and take care of lighting.
-Her about me page reigns as the most complicated of those listed here, but it includes awards in all four of her specialties.
-Her description of how she handles lighting reads like poetry.
+She’s simplified her about me page since last year and turned it into a third-person bio, but it still contains some of the personality that attracted it to me in the first place.

 Third-generation real estate broker André Major has been working in his industry since 1978.
 Given that expertise, it’s impressive that his about page contains only six brief paragraphs.